One of the great features of Stellarium which contributes a lot to its

 of the preview will show up in a separate pop-up window.

-Using the hi-res variant of Stellarium landscape "Hildesheim
+using the hi-res variants of Stellarium landscapes "Hildesheim

 For some of the following Stellarium landscapes, I created real-world cylindrical panoramas (with

 limited range of altitude angle) from the very same photographic material and published them on

 collection of geo-referenced panoramas.
 For these Stellarium landscapes, a 360cities logo appearing in

 the header of the preview window indicates the availability of a corresponding pano on 360cities.net

 You can learn about how to create such landscapes by yourself on a